-Phase one provides that priority elective surgeries and diagnostic screening can resume.
-Also, numerous non-essential businesses, mainly in the retail sector, are allowed to reopen; however, this measure is optional and a business may choose not to reopen at this time.
+Phase one provided that priority elective surgeries and diagnostic screening could resume.
+Also, numerous non-essential businesses, mainly in the retail sector, were allowed to reopen; however, this measure was optional and a business could choose not to reopen at that time.

 Retail businesses and services permitted to reopen include:

 - clothing and shoe stores,

 - lodges and outfitters,

 - vaping supply shops,

 - ATV and snowmobile dealers,

 - toy stores,

 - and similar businesses.